v

 5. Criteria for obtaining the data.

-If an original article reports results from a clinical trial includes involving any data that are not publicly available, the authors must provide a statement to answer the above questions.
+If an original article reports results from a clinical trial involving any data that are not publicly available, the authors must provide a statement to answer the above questions.
 Illustrative examples of data sharing statements that would meet these requirements are provided at http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html#two.

 (7) For data sharing of human involved research: For studies involving human subjects, data sharing should not compromise the privacy of the participants.
 It should be ensured that data are shared in accordance with the local laws as well as the participants’ consent.

-Please note: If there is ethical or legal restriction to complete and free access to the data, the authors should provide the reason for the restriction in detail and provide the contact information to which requests for the data can be sent.
+Please note: If there is an ethical or legal restriction to complete and free access to the data, the authors should provide the reason for the restriction in detail and provide the contact information to which requests for the data can be sent.

 Ethics in Publication

-GE has a zero-tolerance policy for misconduct such as plagiarism, fabrication and falsification.
+GE has a zero-tolerance policy for misconduct such as plagiarism, fabrication, and falsification.
 Cases of misconduct will be investigated and dealt with on a case-by-case basis, with the Editors-in-Chief being responsible for the final decision in all cases.

 Types of Plagiarism

-Plagiarism is defined by the GE as use of information, including textual descriptions, figures/tables and data, from a previously published document without proper citation or reference to the original source.
+Plagiarism is defined by the GE as the use of information, including textual descriptions, figures/tables and data, from a previously published document without proper citation or reference to the original source.
 All submitted manuscripts will be checked using plagiarism detection software (Crossref Similarity Check).

 Textual Plagiarism